gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is recompiled when API class is changed.
 - Consuming source is not recompiled when non-API class changes.

-## Story: API stub generator strips out non public elements from classes
+## Story: Consuming Java source is not recompiled when specification of API of a library has not changed

+AKA: API classes can reference non-API classes of the same library

+Produce a stubbed API jar instead of an API jar.

+- Replace the API jar generator input from a list of packages to the `ApiSpec` class (if this has not already been done).
+- Generate stub classes in the API jar using the API class stub generator.

+### Implementation

-Given a source `byte[]` representing the bytecode of a class, generate a new `byte[]` that corresponds to the same class viewed as an API class:
+Given a source representing the bytecode of a class, generate a new `byte[]` that corresponds to the same class viewed as an API class:

 - strips out private members
 - removes method bodies
 - removes static initializers
 - removes debug information
 - provides a way to determine if a class file should belong to the API jar based on its package and access modifiers

-This stubbed API class generator will serve as a base for an stubbed API jar creator and as a finer grained filtering medium for including classes in the API jar.

-### Implementation

 - Should take `.class` files as input, **not** source files
 - Process classes using the ASM library
 - Method bodies should throw an `UnsupportedOperationException`.